By Josh Redd, DC on February 9, 2018

 Hashimoto’s low thyroid, a disease in which the immune system attacks and destroys the thyroid gland, is one of the most common autoimmune diseases today and affects mostly women.
 It used to be autoimmune diseases like Hashimoto’s low thyroid were believed to be primarily genetic in origin.
 But studies shows that intestinal permeability, or leaky gut, also plays a primary role.
 This means what you eat may determine whether you develop an autoimmune disease like Hashimoto's.
-Examples of autoimmune disorders include:

 - Type 1 diabetes